 For patients who meet ALC qualifications, progress notes shall be written by the attending practitioner or advanced practice clinician every 72 hours at a minimum or at any time there is a change in diagnosis and/or in the plan of care.

 2.5 MEDICAL RECORD DICTATIONS OR ELECTRONIC MEDICAL RECORDS EQUIVALENT COMPLETION DATES

-Operative Reports and Discharge Summaries must be completed within three (3) days of discharge date.
+Operative Reports and Discharge Summaries must be authenticated within three (3) days of discharge date.

-Coding Queries must be completed within ten (10) days of discharge date.
+Coding Queries must be completed within seven (7) days of assignment.